Daniel Björkman

-Lars Daniel Björkman (born 21 February 1993) is a Swedish footballer who plays as a centre-back.
-He has previously played for KÍ, Örebro SK, BK Forward, IK Brage.
+Lars Daniel Björkman (born 21 February 1993) is a Swedish footballer who plays as a centre-back for Division 2 club BK Forward.
+He has previously played for KÍ, Örebro SK, and IK Brage.

 Career

 Björkman started his football career with Samuelsdals IF in Falun.
 In 2012, he moved to IK Brage, before joining Örebro-based club BK Forward in 2015.

 After strong performances in 2018, several clubs showed interest.
 Björkman had trials with AIK, IFK Göteborg, and Örebro SK.
 Eventually, he signed a two-year contract with Örebro SK.
 In February 2021, Björkman moved to Faroe Islands Premier League club KÍ on a one-year contract.
 He left the club after his contract expired in December 2021.

+In July 2022, Björkman returned to BK Forward.